tddfellow/tddfellow.github.io/source/_posts/2016-05-27-iterative-divide-and-conquer-or-how-to-solve-problems.markdown

 print english_integer(19)    # nineteen
 ```

-That should fail in some way (compile error, run time error or incorrect output).
+That should fail in some way (compile error, runtime error or incorrect output).
 Now it is time to implement missing functionality for last 3 examples in our `english_integer` function.
-Replace last call to `english_number` with:
+Replace the last call to `english_number` with:

 ```javascript
 if (number < 10) {